Copto-Arabic literature

 Copto-Arabic literature is the literature of the Copts written in Arabic.
 It is distinct from Coptic literature, which is literature written in the Coptic language.

-Copto-Arabic literature begins in the 10th century, has its golden age in the 13th and declines in the late medieval and early modern period before experiencing a revival in the 19th century.
+Copto-Arabic literature began in the 10th century, had its golden age in the 13th and declined in the late medieval and early modern period before experiencing a revival in the 19th century.

 History

 Arabic was introduced to Egypt after the Arab conquest in 641.
 Coptic was used alongside Arabic in the administration of the country and some bilingual documents were produced in the 7th century.
 In 705, however, Arabic became the sole official language for administrative purposes.
 It gradually replaced Coptic as both the spoken and literary language of the Copts in a process that took several centuries.
-This process was much slower in Egypt than in Syria and Palestine, where the populace was spoke Aramaic, a language much close to Arabic.
+This process was much slower in Egypt than in Syria and Palestine, where the populace spoke Aramaic, a language much closer to Arabic.
 Palestinian Christian writing in Arabic precedes Egyptian by two centuries.
 There is little evidence of Copto-Arabic writing prior to the 10th century.